agilepro/angularjs-datetime-picker/README.md

 # Original ReadME

 This is the messaging from the original project.
+Note that I do NOT recommend using input tags, because you don't need to do any input.
+If you use an input with this, you will see the long epoch value, and that is not user friendly.
+Sue a span tag instead, and format the date for display in that.

 [DEMO](https://rawgit.com/kineticsocial/angularjs-datetime-picker/master/index.html)
 [![Imgur](http://i.imgur.com/UJfYMN6.png?1)](https://rawgit.com/kineticsocial/angularjs-datetime-picker/master/index.html)